UrbanWarlockGames/nakama/abilities.md

 Altering the **Duration** of your Action costs 4 AP per turn the Effects of your Action last for.

-Altering the **Reliablility** of one of your Action's Interactions costs 4 AP to trigger on a Hit or better, or 8 AP for a Weak Hit or better.
+Altering the **Reliability** of one of your Action's Interactions costs 4 AP to trigger on a Hit or better, or 8 AP for a Weak Hit or better.

 Altering the **Distance** of your Action costs 2 AP per additional +1 meter to the maximum distance you may move the Target.